sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/docker/index.md

 Then change your start script (or where you start your container) to use the new version number.

-## Synchronize docker machines time with host
+## Synchronise docker machines time with host

 If you want to make sure your containers have the same time as the host, you can do that by adding <code>-v /etc/localtime:/etc/localtime:ro</code> (Note: This is specific to Linux).